 Eval injection occurs when the software allows inputs to be fed directly into a function (such as eval) that dynamically evaluates and executes the input as code, usually in the same interpreted language that the product uses.
 Eval injection is prevalent in handler/dispatch procedures that can invoke a large number of functions, or set a large number of variables.

-A PHP file inclusion occurs when a PHP product uses require or include statements, or equivalent statements, that use attacker-controlled data to identify code or HTML (HyperText Markup Language) to be directly processed by the PHP interpreter before inclusion in the script.
+A PHP file inclusion occurs when a PHP product uses require or include statements, or equivalent statements that use attacker-controlled data to identify code or HTML (HyperText Markup Language) to be directly processed by the PHP interpreter before inclusion in the script.

 A resource injection issue occurs when the following two conditions are met: